New Zealand's Workplace-based Learners

 Figure 10: Five-year apprentice qualification completion rates 2013-2021

 How many school students took part In Gateway and Trades Academies?

 Gateway and trades academies, part of the government’s Youth Guarantee programme, aim to assist school students to gain employment or further training.
 Learners can earn assessment standards that can contribute towards the National Certificate of Educational Achievement (NCEA) and other qualifications on the New Zealand Qualifications Framework.

 The number of learners accessing Gateway programmes in 2021 was higher (by 6.1 percent) than 2020 (13,710 students).
 Gateway students achieved 308,145 credits in 2021, an average of 22 per student.
 This is an increase on 2020, but is generally lower than in the period 2015 to 2019.

 Forms of industry training:

-Traineeships are industry training programmes that do not meet the New Zealand Apprenticeships credit and level criteria.
+Traineeships are industry training programmes that do not meet the New Zealand Apprenticeships credit (120 or more credits) and level (at least Level 4) criteria.
 Trainees are often involved in smaller programmes, at lower qualification levels, that suit established workers wanting to update or increase their skills.

 Most of the statistics on this page are derived from returns provided by government-funded tertiary education organisations to the Tertiary Education Commission.
 This data may differ from that reported by the Tertiary Education Commission because it is based on all industry training enrolments.
 It shows counts of both funded and unfunded trainees and apprentices.
 Data may also be different to that published in previous years because tertiary education providers can submit updates to historical data.
 Denominator workforce numbers for participation rate calculations were estimated using the Household Labour Force Survey.